Our classes were humming with activity this November. Enjoy these moments from our Young Children's Community, Primary, and Elementary classes.

 Young Children's Community (YCC)

-The Toddler Communities at Aidan Montessori School are supportive extensions of learning that has already begun at home.
+The Young Children's Community at Aidan Montessori School is a supportive extension of learning that has already begun at home.

-Aidan has two Toddler Communities that each include one Montessori-trained teacher, two assistants and approximately twelve children aged 18 to 36 months.
-Each classroom is a specially prepared environment designed to meet the needs of children this age allowing them to become independent and engaged learners.
+Aidan has two Young Children's Communities that each include one Montessori-trained teacher, two assistants and approximately twelve children aged 18 to 36 months.
+Each classroom is a specially prepared environment designed to meet the needs of children this age, allowing them to become independent and engaged learners.
 A Montessori community is really a microcosm of society.
-Young children go through sensitive periods of order and language and the Toddler Community is designed with this in mind, allowing movement, exploration and socialization.
-Toddlers have a genius capacity for mental absorption and are encouraged to quietly and intently explore and discover.
+Young children go through sensitive periods of order and language and the Young Children's Community is designed with this in mind, allowing movement, exploration and socialization.
+Young children have a genius capacity for mental absorption and are encouraged to quietly and intently explore and discover.